-- A. Students will create and maintain a portfolio in which they will: - 1.
-Preserve works of art demonstrating a progressive development skills and abilities created through various electronic media - 2.
-Keep written descriptions of processes used in their artwork - 3.
-Write analysis of projects completed - B. Students will present assigned projects using content specific language and industry standard terminology, appropriate to the media format of available technology. - C. Students will assess their own and other students works critically and constructively to develop an understanding of the application of industry standards. - D. Students will develop and demonstrate knowledge of content specific, academically-based, and cross-curricular vocabulary related to Contemporary Media. - E. Students will research style, role and influences on various artists currently using contemporary media. - F. Students will create and synthesize art work using computer systems, software, and other supporting peripherals related to contemporary media. - G. Students will identify safety hazards and know and apply industry standards as related to copyright laws, computer ethics, internet usage and the proper care and maintenance of equipment (hardware and software).
+- 1. Students will create and maintain a portfolio in which they will: - A. Preserve works of art demonstrating a progressive development of skills and abilities created through various electronic media. - B. Keep written descriptions of processes used in their original work. - C. Write analysis of projects completed. - 2.
+Students will present assigned projects using content specific language and industry standard terminology, appropriate to the media format of available technology. - 3.
+Students will assess their own and other students works critically and constructively to develop an understanding of the application of industry standards.
+Critique feedback will be used to revise work. - 4.
+Students will develop and demonstrate knowledge of content specific, academically-based, and cross-curricular vocabulary related to the Arts, Media, and Entertainment Industry. - 5.
+Students will research style, role and influences on various artists currently working in contemporary media. - 6.
+Students will create and synthesize artwork using computers, software, and other supporting peripherals related to the industry sector. - 7.
+Students will identify occupational safety hazards, and know/apply industry standards as related to copyright laws, computer ethics, internet usage, and the proper care and maintenance of equipment (hardware and software).